lsobremonte/lsobremonte.github.io/_posts/2024-04-05-quickstart-stow.md

 ---
 ## Installation

-Ensure you have both Git and Stow installed first
-- `brew list git` -- check if git is installed
-- `brew list stow` -- check if stow is installed

 ```bash
 brew list git # check if git is installed
 brew list stow # check if stow is installed